Alfaxad/Sara/README.md

 - It lets the IRIS container, FastAPI agent layer, Next.js frontend, and GPU model endpoint live in one reproducible deployment workflow.
 - It provides persistent volumes for IRIS data and Hugging Face model cache.
-- It supports A100 GPU inference for Sara while keeping the rest of the stack on CPU.
+- It supports GPU inference for Sara while keeping the rest of the stack on CPU.
-- It can be stopped after judging or testing to control cost.

 ### Agent Workflow